curl/everything-curl/project/etiquette.md

 person consequently gets overloaded with mail.

-If you really want to contact an individual and perhaps pay for his or her services, by all means go ahead, but if it's just another curl question, take it to a suitable list instead.
+If you really want to contact an individual and perhaps pay for his or her services, by all means go ahead, but if it is just another curl question, take it to a suitable list instead.

 ## Reply or new mail